Approximately half of cancer patients experience insomnia, and many are sleep problems that persist throughout the year.

 The study was not a controlled experiment designed to prove whether the cancer cause insomnia or sleep problems may affect the results of the treatment.
 However, the results provide further evidence that insomnia is associated with cancer does not go away by itself.

-"Insomnia can be a common cancer for several reasons - explain the researchers -.
-Firstly, the psychological effects of cancer diagnosis and the impact of treatment alone are enough to cause sleep problems But other behaviors may worsen or sleep, or increase the likelihood that. a short-term or a temporary problem with a dream will become chronic and prolonged disorder known as insomnia. "
+"Insomnia can be a common cancer for several reasons - explain the researchers. - Firstly, the psychological effects of cancer diagnosis and the impact of the treatment on their own be sufficient to lead to sleep problems.
+But other behaviors may worsen or sleep, or increase the likelihood that a short-term or a temporary problem with a dream will become chronic and prolonged disorder known as insomnia. "

 To make matters worse, the cancer patients who are worried about insomnia, threatening the results of their treatment, are prone to develop even worse state.